 - The Assayer

-‘The web’s largest catalogue of books whose authors have made them available for Free.
-The site has been around since 2000, and is a particularly good place to find Free books about maths, science, and computers’.
+‘The web’s largest catalogue of books whose authors have made them available for free.
+The site is a particularly good place to find free books about maths, science, and computers’.

 - The Global Text Project

-‘Will create open content electronic textbooks that will be Freely available from a website.
+‘Open content electronic textbooks that will be Freely available from a website.
 Distribution also possible via paper, CD, or DVD’.
-Limited selection but growing.

 - The National Academies Press